-In addition to the dam building programme of DWAS, there is a need to look at alternative water supply sources e.g. desalination, rain water harvesting which can be used in conjunction with conventional water supply.
-Potable water is not recycled, although supply of recycled water can be negotiated for specific industrial applications in more urban areas.
+In addition to the dam building programme of DWS, there is a need to look at alternative water supply sources e.g. desalination, rain water harvesting which can be used in conjunction with conventional water supply.
+Currently, grey water and treated effluent although supply of recycled water can be negotiated for specific industrial applications in more urban areas.

-In order to reconcile the future water requirements with the available water resources the Department of Water Affairs and Sanitation (DWAS) initiated a reconciliation strategy study as the next step in finding appropriate water supply solutions for the region.
+In order to reconcile the future water requirements with the available water resources the Department of Water Affairs and Sanitation (DWS) initiated a reconciliation strategy study as the next step in securing appropriate water supply solutions for the region.
+Much of the reconciliation studies for the WSAs is still in progress.

-The interventions proposed cover water supply and urge attention to the institutional matters around water supply.
+The interventions proposed cover water supply and focus attention on the institutional matters affecting water supply.